LODSContent/All-MOC/AZ-400/AZ-400-LabSetup.md

 1. [] Select **Continue**.

+## Task 3: Create the Parts Unlimited project

+In this task, you will create a new Azure DevOps organization that is associated with your Azure sign in credentials.
+You will then create a new project based on a preconfigured template.

 1. [] In the Edge browser, select the **Azure DevOps Demo Generator** tab.

 1. [] Select **Sign in**.